alinapauly304/Dynamic_Dashboard-/README.md

 - `401 Unauthorized`: Invalid or missing JWT token
 - `404 Not Found`: Project not found or team member not found
 - `500 Internal Server Error`: Database error

-**Notes:**
-- Admin check is bypassed for this endpoint
-- User removal is logged with user information
-- Safe to call even if user is not a team member

 ---